starbeamjs/starbeam/docs/DOM-ATTACHMENT-BOUNDARY.md

 the basic attachment probe.

-The open Svelte question is no longer whether Svelte can deliver an element and cleanup lifetime.
-It can.
-The open question is which publication style should be primary and whether the store-shaped experiment is the right reusable attachable/readable object for Svelte authors.
+The open Svelte question is no longer whether Svelte can deliver an element and cleanup lifetime, or which current spelling is primary.
+The remaining question is whether future Svelte-specific ergonomics should go beyond the store-readable shape.

 ## Boundary matrix